-BOTTOM LINE: Generally, normal rainfall amounts are expected over most parts of Malawi during the 2019/2020 rainfall season
+BOTTOM LINE: Generally, normal to above-normal rainfall amounts are expected over most parts of Malawi

-Global models are currently projecting neutral El Nino Southern Oscillation (ENSO) conditions between September 2019 and January 2020 which are likely to persist throughout the 2019/2020 rainfall season.
-A neutral ENSO phenomenon is the condition of neither El Nino which is unusual warming of waters over the Eastern Central Equatorial Pacific Ocean, nor La Nina which is unusual cooling of waters over the Eastern Central Equatorial Pacific Ocean which are known to influence rainfall patterns across the world including Southern Africa and Malawi.
-Past seasons that were affected by neutral ENSO conditions similar to the 2019/2020 season are: 1979/1980, 2003/2004 and 2004/2005.
-Climate analyses on these past neutral-ENSO years show that the country had timely onset of rains and generally normal cumulative amounts across the country.
+Global models are currently projecting weak La Nina conditions during the 2020/2021 rainfall season.
+La Nina phenomenon is unusual cooling of waters over the Eastern Central Equatorial Pacific Ocean which are known to bring more rains over Southern Africa including Malawi.
+Past rainfall seasons that were affected by La Nina conditions similar to the 2020/2021 season are: 1983/1984, 1995/1996, 2005/2006 and 2017/2018.
+Climate analyses on the past La Nina years show that the country had normal onset, progression and cessation of rains.

 The seasonal rainfall forecast for 2019-2020 for Malawi therefore is that:

 It should be noted that the forecast is relevant for relatively large areas and seasonal time scales and therefore may not fully account for all factors that influence localized climate variability, such as daily, weekly and month to month variations.
-In this regard, the Department of Climate Change and Meteorological Services (DCCMS) will also issue downscaled district forecast.
-In addition, DCCMS will continuously issue seasonal updates, including ten-day agro-meteorological bulletins, weekly forecasts, five-day and daily forecasts.
+To account for local factors, the Department of Climate Change and Meteorological Services (DCCMS) has produced downscaled district forecasts.
+In addition, DCCMS will continuously issuing seasonal updates, ten-day agro-meteorological bulletins, weekly forecasts, five-day and daily forecasts.
 The department will continue to monitor and issue advisories on the development and movement of the tropical cyclones.

-Users from the agricultural sector are encouraged to seek advice from the Ministry of Agriculture, Irrigation and Water Development when applying this forecast in decision making such as when to plant.
+Users from the agricultural sector are encouraged to seek advice from the Ministry of Agriculture when applying this forecast in decision making such as when to plant.

 Director of Climate Change and Meteorological Services